 Wanna piss off your next hunting or fishing guide?
 Here’s a few tried and true tactics that work every time:

-There are very few things that will piss of a fishing guide more thoroughly than a Low-Holer.
-A Low-Holer is the customer that plays stupid but their true intention is to learn a guide’s favorite fishing hole and then low-hole them days or weeks later.
+There are very few things that will piss of a fishing guide more than a Low-Holer.
+A Low-Holer is the customer that plays stupid but their true intention is to learn a guide’s favorite fishing hole so that they can return with their own boat later and fish the guides spot.
 A perfect example of this is spending a day on the water with a river guide and then launching early and beating the guide to their absolute can’t-miss spot the very next day.
 If you really want to be known as the ultimate douche bag on the river…do this!

 Showing up at Camp out of Shape

 I honestly don’t see how big game hunting guides can consistently get their guests into trophy game animals when most of them show up to camp so out of shape that they’re winded just getting out of the truck.
 There are so, so many people that really “want” a trophy class animal and truly think they deserve that animal because they shelled out thousands of dollars to hunt with the best guide on the planet.
 They’ve done their research, found the highest density of trophy game animals on earth, and booked the best guide in the area to help them fulfill their destiny.
-There’s only one problem…they haven’t set foot in the gym or on the mountainside in years and they think exercise is pushing a pen across the desk.
+There’s only one problem…they haven’t set foot in the gym or on the mountainside in years and they think exercise is pushing a pencil across the desk.
 Sorry pal, but you still have to hike your ass off and in some cases run your tail off to make it happen out there in the hills.
-If you book a trophy hunt do yourself, the guide, and the animal a favor and get yourself in a small modicum of shape long before the hunt starts.
-Most off all your guide will appreciated it.
+If you book a trophy hunt do yourself, the guide, and the animal a favor and get yourself in some sort of shape long before the hunt starts.
+Your guide will appreciated it.

 Proficiency with Your Weapon